wo-language/wo/justifications.md

 The current state of Go's compiler forces you to be vague, and their style designs recommend using vague variable and function names.
 This isn't exactly a criticism, but just a description of how Go appears to me.

+### Why modularity

+I am considering making different language features **modular**.
+That is, they can be enabled or disabled either through a compiler flag, in the module file, or with some header.

+This isn't the newest idea, as languages all have versions one can choose of their liking.
+Rust has that capability with something like `#![allow(unused)]` which allows unused variables in the entire file.

+If someone just likes only the interface syntax, and that's all they want, then they can still use Wo in that way without dealing with the parts they don't like.

+For example, enforcing the type before the variable name is universally disagreed on, so this could just be an additional option, not the Wo default.
+If a feature isn't restrictive, then it doesn't need a flag.

+That means there are these types of features: Those enforced without an option, those that are on by default, those that are off by default.
+All of them except experimental or "indifferent" ones would be enabled by default.

 ### To restrict or to allow

 Should we allow bad language and hope that users don't use it?
 Or should we completely ban it...